2mol/elm-colormaps/README.md

 ## Examples

 The `examples` directory contains code illustrating all abovementioned functionality.
-Everything can be run at once by starting `elm-reactor` from within that directory and opening `Main.elm`.
-It has some additional dependencies to the library itself.
+Everything can be run at once by starting `elm-reactor` from within that directory and opening `Example.elm`.

 ## References